-Spain has the fourth most Top 100 World Bike climbs (six) than any other country, behind Italy (23), Austria (12) and Switzerland (12).
-Spain’s Top road bike climbs are spread out further than in any other country: Pico Veleta (Spain #1, World #7) is in southern Spain; Alto de Gamoniteiro is in the north; and Roque de Los Muchacho, Teide, Puerto de la Cruz, and Pico de Las Nieves are all situated in the Canary Islands.
+Spain has the fifth most Top 100 World Bike climbs (9) of any other country, behind Italy (16), Austria (12) ,Saudi Arabia (12), and Switzerland (10).
+Spain’s Top road bike climbs are spread out further than in any other country: Llano de las Animas (Spain #1, World #5) is on La Palma, Canary Islands, Pico Veleta (Spain #2, World #14) is in southern Spain; Alto de Gamoniteiro is in the north; and Roque de Los Muchacho, Teide, Puerto de la Cruz, and Pico de Las Nieves are all situated in the Canary Islands.

 THE HARDEST BIKE CLIMB IN SPAIN

-THE NUMBER SEVEN MOST DIFFICULT CLIMB IN THE WORLD.
+The number fourteen most difficult climb in the world.
 It is not often that we are blessed to climb “The” of anything, whether it be the “hardest,” the “longest,” the “steepest,” or, in this case the “highest.”
 Yet we can honestly claim that Pico is a “The” climb: The highest paved road in all of Europe -- now that’s saying something!
 And it’s not just high, it’s H A R D!
 The greatest bike climb in Spain is Pico de Veleta.
-This climb has it all -- it’s incredibly steep (almost impossibly so in places), it’s scenic, has hairpins, a unique summit, a ski resort, is situated partially along a private road, has a spiritual overlay, etc. PJAMM Cycling rode the hardest route to the top on our first day in Granada and took the longer route our second.
+This climb has it all -- it’s incredibly steep (almost impossibly so in places), it’s scenic, has hairpins, a unique summit, a ski resort, is situated partially along a private road, has a spiritual overlay, and more.
+PJAMM Cycling rode the hardest route to the top on our first day in Granada and took the longer route our second.

 Sign at the start -- first KM is 12% (max 22%).

 Virgen de Las Nieves -- peak above altar (21 km).